Going Virtual: 4 Ways to Keep Your Charity Auction Exciting

 Though your nonprofit has likely gone remote, that doesn’t mean your new virtual fundraising events and campaigns have to be unengaging for donors!
 Taking a classic, engaging event like a charity auction and adapting it for digital audiences is less of an undertaking than it might initially seem.

 This is largely because there’s already a strong infrastructure in place for online auctions — software designed just for these events, existing familiarity with eCommerce and online bidding and the popularity of social media.
 With the right strategies and additional tips for keeping your bidders engaged, you’re sure to see success with your online auction.
 Best of luck!

-Kelly Velasquez-Hague brings over 20 years of fundraising, nonprofit management, and marketing experience to her role as the VP of Donor Engagement Strategy for OneCause.
-Prior to starting her career in nonprofit fundraising technology, Kelly worked in the nonprofit sector as a Development Director and Event Coordinator.
-She’s an active speaker and thought leader sharing insights on donor trends and fundraising best practices at nonprofit industry conferences and webinars.
-Kelly is passionate about empowering great missions and loves that her current role allows her to continue to help nonprofits reach new donors and raise more funds for their cause.
+Kelly Velasquez-Hague brings over 20 years of fundraising, nonprofit management, and marketing experience to her role as the director of content marketing for OneCause.
+As a member of the OneCause sales and marketing team, Kelly manages all of the company’s content strategy and execution.
+She is passionate about empowering great missions and loves that her current role allows her to continue to help nonprofits reach new donors to raise more funds for their causes.